 Two years ago when I first released mnIMAPSync, there were several mail syncing tools available.
-The problem with most of them was that when performing incremental E-Mail backups or migrations, some of the e-mails, mostly the ones that didn’t conform the RFC, were being duplicated in the mirror server.
-This was due to invalid headers and invalid or non-existent message-id.
+The problem with most of them was that when performing incremental E-Mail backups or migrations, some of the e-mails, mostly the ones that didn't conform the RFC (3501), were being duplicated in the mirror server.
+This was due to invalid headers and an invalid or non-existent message-id.

 With no tool available in hand, I had to code one myself that did the job correctly.
-The main differences with mnIMAPSync and the other tools available is that mnIMAPSync checks several headers for each message and creates a rapid access index so that when the mirror server gets crawled, existing messages won’t get duplicated.
+The main difference between mnIMAPSync and the other available tools is that mnIMAPSync checks several headers for each message and creates a rapid access index so that when the mirror server gets crawled, existing messages won't get duplicated.

 Follow the site instructions to download and install the Jave Runtime Environment.